exoplatform/exo-documentation/docs/GettingStarted.rst

 .. warning:: Activities and comments generated from other aplications such as:

-				 - Adding topic or reply to a forum discussion
+				 - Adding a topic or replying to a forum discussion
 				 - Creating or joining a space
 				 - Updating your profile
 				 - Adding/Editing a wiki page